Wine and Chocolate Pairings…with Cheese, of Course

 The main thing to remember is to not double up on the polyphenols.
 Don’t pair a bittersweet dark chocolate with a big, tannic cabernet sauvignon or malbec, or your tongue will shrivel up like a raisin.
 And forget about the brut Champagne; the acidity will ruin nearly any chocolate.
 Here are a few guidelines to help keep your palate—and your guests—happy:

-Stick with sweet.
-This is the simplest option.
+Stick with sweet wine.
+This is the best and simplest option, especially with dark chocolate.
 A wine that’s slightly sweeter than the chocolate will be more successful.
 There are some excellent late-harvest white wines (like ice wine) and sweet red blends that won’t clash, but the real winners are the fortified wines like port, sherry and Madeira.
 A favorite of many sommeliers is Banyuls, a fortified wine made from grenache grapes in southern France.
 If you really want the bubbly, go with a Champagne doux or Moscato d’Asti (a higher-end Asti spumante).

 Match intensities.
-If you’re really not into sweet wines, try this: pair lighter chocolates with lighter-bodied wines, and stronger chocolates with more full-bodied wines.
+If you’re really not into sweet wines, try this: pair lighter, milk chocolates with lighter-bodied wines, and stronger chocolates with more full-bodied wines.
 For example, if you’re serving milk chocolate or a chocolate truffle with a ganache center, try a light-bodied pinot noir or even a fruit-forward merlot.
-Pair a dark, bittersweet chocolate with a jammy syrah—especially an Australian shiraz—or an intense zinfandel.
-Most sommeliers will warn you to stay away from the highly tannic cabernets and petite syrahs (a different, more tannic grape than syrah/shiraz), but others have paired them successfully.
+Pair a bittersweet, dark chocolate with a jammy syrah—especially an Australian shiraz—or an intense zinfandel.
+Most sommeliers will warn you to avoid the highly tannic cabernets and petite syrahs (a different, more tannic grape than syrah/shiraz), but others have paired them successfully.
 Tastes, after all, do vary.

 Here are some basic recommendations for pairing wines with different chocolates: